nemogiftsun/sot_robot/README.md

       rosrun rviz rviz

-* Copy the script from https://raw.githubusercontent.com/nemogiftsun/sot_robot/hydro/script/pr2/joint_posture_task.py
+* Copy the script from https://raw.githubusercontent.com/nemogiftsun/sot_robot/hydro/script/pr2/joint_posture_task.py.
+The script can be modified to reach different joint configurations.

 * Start the python interactor and paste/run the script in the interactor

       rosrun dynamic_graph_bridge run_command

+* Verify if the task in successful in rviz